onlaj/Piano-LED-Visualizer/README.md

 [Instructions](https://github.com/onlaj/Piano-LED-Visualizer/blob/master/Docs/manual_installation.md)

 ## Connecting LED Strip to Raspberry Pi and enabling SPI
-There is no point to reinvent the wheel again, here is a nice [tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) *(do only the hardware part)*
+There is no point to reinvent the wheel again, here is a nice [tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) *(do only the hardware part)*.
+Double check how your LED strip is wired.
+Most strips use G-D-V (ground, data, voltage), however in the wiring diagram shown in the tutorial the voltage and data lines are swapped.
+Connecting voltage directly to your data pin might seriously damage or kill your Raspberry!

 Optionally, you can connect a switch to BCM pin 12 and GND.
 Attach the switch to the key cover, if available.
 When it is closed, the animations are automatically switched off.